The Cinematheque | Map

 Servir Antico

-Founded and directed by Catalina Vicens, musician and researcher specialized in medieval and renaissance repertoires, she unites the power of acclaimed vocal and instrumental soloists with vast experience in historically informed performance with the desire to create an environment of respect and communication.
-Their programs are designed not to only bring an almost forgotten repertoire to contemporary audiences, but to immerse them in a multi-sensorial experience.
-Poetry, dramaturgy, and musical text transport the listener back to an era of dazzling creation, though, introspection and beauty.
+Servir Antico’s programs are designed to not only bring an almost forgotten repertoire to contemporary audiences, but to also immerse that audience in a multi-sensorial experience.
+Poetry, dramaturgy, and musical text transport the listener back to an era of dazzling creation, introspection and beauty.
 With the music and texts as a point of departure, projects of social engagement are an intrinsic part of each program.